piotrkulpinski/openalternative/README.md

 ## About this project

-OpenAlternative is a community driven list of open source alternatives to proprietary software and applications.
+OpenAlternative is a community driven list of **open source alternatives to proprietary software** and applications.

 Our goal is to be your first stop when researching for a new open source service to help you grow your business.
-We will help you find alternatives and reviews of the products you already use.
+We will help you **find alternatives** of the products you already use.

-Join us in creating the biggest directory of open source software.
+Join us in creating the biggest **directory of open source software**.

 ## Sponsors